rmrodell/BIDamplicon/pipeline/README.md

 - Input fastq files should already be named with the sample name.
 - Input fastq files are not gzipped.
 This truly is rather custom built for the mess I made of the Nov2024 Pool1 sequencing.
 Here's to learning and growing.

+# Counting

+Aggregates the nucleotide counts for all samples All scripts are intended to work on Sherlock, Stanford's HPC.

+## BIDdetect.sh

+This script automates the process of calculating and aggregating nucleotide counts from multiple bam files.

+Required Inputs:
+- -b, --bam_dir: A directory containing one or more sorted and indexed BAM files (.bam).
+- -o, --output_dir: A path to a directory where all results and logs will be stored.
+- -r, --ref_fasta: The path to the reference genome FASTA file.
+- -e, --bed_file: The path to a BED file defining the genomic regions of interest.

+Optional Input:
+- -n, --col_names: A string defining column names for the final formatting step (Default: 'celltype_vector_rep_treat').

+Key Outputs:

+- Final Data File (${DEST_DIR}/BIDdetect_data.txt): The main result of the pipeline, containing the fully processed and formatted count data after all steps.
+This should be taken into further analyses.
+- Aggregated Counts File (${DEST_DIR}/BIDdetect_counts.txt): A master table containing the raw, combined counts from all input BAM files before the final formatting step.
+- Log File (${DEST_DIR}/logs/BIDdetect_...log): A timestamped log file that captures all screen output for debugging and record-keeping.
+- Intermediate Files (${DEST_DIR}/intermediate_counts/): A directory holding the temporary count files generated for each individual sample before they are aggregated.

+Workflow:

+1. Argument Parsing & Validation: makes sure all required variables are present and valid
+2. Environment Setup: loads appropriate modules, sets up directories, creates logging system
+3. Main Processing Loop (Per-Sample Analysis): iterates through every (indexed) .bam file in the input directory
+    1. Extracts a clean sample name from the filename.
+    2. Executes the bam_counts_fast.R script that performs a pileup on the BAM file at the positions defined in the BED file to generate nucleotide, deletion, and insertion counts.
+Calculates the deletion rate (deletions / total reads) for each site.
+    3. Saves the per-sample results to a temporary file in the intermediate_counts directory.
+    4. Appends the results from the temporary file to a single master file (BIDdetect_counts.txt), adding a new column containing the sample name.
+4. Variable Extraction from File Name: calls sample_name.R to split the file name into 4 different columns, as defined in the --col_names argument.
+5. Final Processing & Cleanup: saves final data to BIDdetect_data.txt, outputs locations of final files